NullandKale/ILGPUWiki/Primer_02.md

 1. Physics<br/>
 Programmers like to think of computers as an abstract thing, a platonic ideal.
 But here in the real world there are no spherical cows, no free lunch.
 Memory values are ACTUAL ELECTRONS traveling through silicon and precious metals.

 In general, the farther from the thing doing the math the ACTUAL ELECTRONS are the slower it is to access.
-Wow... computers are magic.

 2. We ~~need~~ want a lot of memory.<br/>
 We can that is almost as fast as our processors, but it must literally be directly made into the processor cores in silicon.
 Not only is this is very expensive, the more memory in silicon the less room for processor stuff.

+### How do processors deal with slow memory?

 This leads to an optimization problem.
 Modern processor designers use a complex system of tiered memory consisting of several layers of small, fast, on die memory and large, slow, distant, off die memory.